awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 #### Databases with Fully Configured and Ready\-to\-Use Rotation Support<a name="full-rotation-support"></a>

-When you choose to enable rotation, the following Amazon Relational Database Service \(Amazon RDS\) databases are fully supported with AWS written and tested Lambda rotation function templates, and full configuration of the rotation process:
+When you choose to enable rotation, the following Amazon Relational Database Service \(Amazon RDS\) databases are fully supported with AWS written and tested Lambda rotation function templates, and full configuration of the rotation process:<a name="rds-supported-database-list"></a>
-+ Amazon Aurora
++ Amazon Aurora on Amazon RDS
-+ MySQL
++ MySQL on Amazon RDS
-+ PostgreSQL
++ PostgreSQL on Amazon RDS

 You can also store secrets for almost any other kind of database or service\.
 However, to automatically rotate them you'll need to create and configure a custom Lambda rotation function yourself\.
 For more information about writing a custom Lambda function for a database or service, see [Overview of the Lambda Rotation Function](rotating-secrets-lambda-function-overview.md)\.